Project Alexandria banner

 Overview

-Project Alexandria is a self-hosted, web-based email platform built from the ground up for Lindeier.at.
+Project Alexandria is the web-based email client of Lindeier.at.
 Named after the great Library of Alexandria — a singular place where knowledge was gathered, preserved, and shared — this project applies the same philosophy to personal correspondence: your messages, your server, your control.

 Design Philosophy